SDawson777/nimbus-cms/docs/ARCHITECTURE.md

 ## Theming and assets

 - Themes are stored as `themeConfig` documents in Sanity and include colors, typography, and `logo` (image reference).
 The server persists canonical Sanity asset references (asset id) and `logo.alt` for accessibility.
+- Themes are stored as `themeConfig` documents in Sanity and include colors, typography, and `logo` (image reference).
+Each `themeConfig` can be brand-level or a store-level override.
+The server persists canonical Sanity asset references (asset id) and `logo.alt` for accessibility.
+- The theme engine resolves configuration using the precedence: store-level override -> brand-level theme -> global default (no brand/store).
+The `/content/theme` endpoint returns a flattened contract designed for multi-frontend consumption (mobile, web, kiosks).
 - The Admin SPA uploads logos using a multipart-first strategy with a JSON dataURL fallback so environments without `multer` still work.

+## Live Retail Intelligence Dashboard

+- The Admin Dashboard aggregates content metrics, per-store engagement, top content, and product demand signals.
+It's powered by the analytics subsystem and can be extended to show custom KPIs.

+## Compliance automation

+- A compliance engine evaluates required legal documents per-store and computes a compliance score.
+The engine prefers state-scoped documents and supports snapshotting for audit.

+## Advanced theming and omnichannel

+- The system supports channel-aware content (channels: mobile, web, kiosk, email, ads) and admin previews per channel.
+Themes are resolved by store->brand->global precedence and provided as a flattened contract for clients.

+## Retail operations automations (scheduling, recall)

+- Content documents (articles, deals, promos) support optional `schedule` objects (publishAt, unpublishAt, isScheduled) evaluated at read-time so editors can schedule visibility windows without separate jobs.
+- Products support recall flags (`isRecalled`, `recallReason`).
+Admin endpoints and UI default to hiding recalled products; a recall audit document is written when recalls are toggled.

+## Personalization engine

+- Admin-authored `personalizationRule` documents allow editors to declare condition -> action mappings that boost priority for matching content.
+The server exposes `POST /personalization/apply` which evaluates enabled rules against a user context and returns scored, ordered candidates.
+Rules are simple, extendable, and stored in Sanity so editors can manage them in Studio.

 ## Admin SPA and RBAC